snu-dbs/prevision/slab-benchmark/prevision/README.md

 - [LiveJournal](https://snap.stanford.edu/data/soc-LiveJournal1.html): `soc-LiveJournal1.txt`
 - [Twitter](https://github.com/ANLAB-KAIST/traces/releases/tag/twitter_rv.net): `twitter_rv.net`

-After downloading, please run the following command to generate CSV files for PageRank experiments.
+After downloading, please remove the comments at the top of each file and run the following command to generate CSV files for PageRank experiments.
 This command will produce the CSV files in the `./output/csv/` directory.

 ```bash